tskarhed/wochat/README.md

 Wopify chat element.
 Chat on!

+HAS NOT BEEN TESTED IN PRODUCTION.
+USE AT YOUR OWN RISK.

 ## Install the Polymer-CLI

 First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
 Then run `polymer serve` to serve your application locally.